Hyundai iLoad Turbocharger Problems & Solutions

 Turbocharger Replacement & Preventative Maintenance

 Hyundai iLoad iMax Turbocharger Problems for the 2.5L diesel, have been well documented.
-Around 100,000 km or sooner, we have seen complete failures of the iLoad iMax turbo.
-This has also been observed on vehicles that do mainly highway driving.
+At around 100,000 km or sooner, we have seen complete failures of the original iLoad turbocharger.
+This has also been observed in vehicles that do a lot of highway driving.
 And the rate of failure seems much higher for these vehicles than other diesels in the same age/engine size category.

 Below is some advice to prevent and make an early diagnosis of the turbocharger problems.

 We also provide a more economical solution for replacing the Hyundai iLoad iMax turbocharger.

 Turbocharger problems in the iLoad appear generally related to oil dilution and sludge/carbon build up in the engine.

 One of the culprits (and probably not the only reason), for such issues appears to be the diesel injectors.